Draggie306/EditingCheatSheets/A Level/A Level OCR Geography - Human.md

 By 1970s:
 - British vehicle industry had been in decline for 20 years.
 Preference of Japanese models, cheaper costs w/global shift and globalisaion and demand for these cars favoured them vs British makes
-- SMEs that used to act as ancillary industries or make own resources demolished in slum clearance schemes.
-Many unable to find other suitable cheap businesses; areas that were supposed o encourage this pric
+- SMEs that used to act as ancillary industries or make own resources demolished in **slum clearance schemes**.
+Many unable to find other suitable cheap businesses; areas that were supposed to encourage this priced out smaller, family-run businesses.
+- Demographic changes:

+The clearance and resettlement schemes pushed out residents into more affluent outer-city areas: increased commuting costs and more affluent expectations and lifestyle left lower disposable income for lower-skilled residents.

 ## Placemaking processes